amolgit161083/datascience_projects/README.md

 # datascience_projects
-I have created this Portfolio for projects using Python,SQL,PowerBI.
+I have created this Portfolio for projects using JIRA Tool,Python,SQL,PowerBI and Pysprk.